 A number of preconceptions exist regarding the work of women architects.
-One is that they focus on Treadwell points out that women architects are faced detail at the expense of the larger picture.
-But Chrystall with a unique dilemma.
-The affirmation of "women's points out that she has worked with men who have done values" tends to ground women in their biology, she precisely this.
-The others also deny this suggestion of support staff in an architectural office "and that's THE BEST THING ABOUT BEING AN generally where you'll find most women architects in larger practices.
-They are not focusing on the detail at detail are what they're required to sort out."
+One is that they focus on detail at the expense of the larger picture.
+But Chrystall points out that she has worked with men who have done precisely this.
+The others also deny this suggestion although Smith allows that a focus on detail is the role of support staff in an architectural office "and that's generally where you'll find most women architects in larger practices.
+They are not focusing on the detail at the expense of the larger picture, rather the issues of detail are what they're required to sort out."